The 12 Hallmarks of Aging in Dogs, Explained

 Why Lethargy and Hiding Can Be Immune-driven

-Lethargy and hiding are not always personality shifts; they can be adaptive responses to inflammation.
-Cytokines can act on the brain to promote rest and reduce exploration, which may conserve resources for immune work.
-When oxidative stress and aging are layered in, the body’s mending speed can slow, and the same inflammatory load can feel “bigger” to the cat than it would have years earlier.
+Lethargy and hiding are often immune-driven, not a personality change.
+Cytokines act on the brain to promote rest and reduce exploration, which conserves resources for immune work; when oxidative stress and aging are layered in, the same inflammatory load feels bigger to an older cat than it would have years earlier.
+Reading these signs as biology, rather than "getting lazy," is what moves an owner toward the right questions.

-Owners can look for context: does hiding increase after meals, after litter box use, or after jumping down from furniture?
-Does the cat choose warmer, quieter places, or avoid stairs and high perches?
-These patterns can point toward pain, nausea, or breathing discomfort.
-Recording when hiding starts and stops creates a timeline a veterinarian can use to prioritize exam findings.
+Look for context that points to a source.
+Does hiding increase after meals, after the litter box, or after jumping down from furniture?
+Does the cat seek warmer, quieter spots and avoid stairs or high perches?
+Those patterns suggest pain, nausea, or breathing discomfort.
+Recording when hiding starts and stops gives the veterinarian a timeline to prioritize exam findings.

 Appetite Shifts: Less Interest, New Pickiness, Odd Timing